The functional generalization of the Boltzmann-Vlasov equation and its Gauge-like symmetry: Mathematical development of a Boltzmann equation with functionals

+Very roughly, such ``two independent scales up to a redundancy'' parallel the Pauli-Villars renormalization scheme, where two infinities are needed to maintain Gauge symmetry \cite{peskin}.
+Analogously, if Boltzmann is the ``UV completion'' of the Vlasov term (as was argued for in \cite{villani}), this can not result in physics depending on whether an interaction happens ``via a Vlasov term above the cut-off'' or a ``Boltzmann term below it''.

-Where $|M|^2$ is the scattering matrix element and $F^\mu$ the force field, augmented by a $\Theta$ function enforcing causality.
-Note that \begin{itemize} \item The integral in $\mathcal{C}$ is in momentum space while in $\mathcal{V^\mu}$ it is in position space. $f_{1,2}(x_{1,2},p_{1,2})$ are of course defined in both but the gradients expected in any expansion will be,respectively,in position and momentum. \item For a consistent coarse-graing the scattering cross-section matrix elements and the long distance semi-classical potential are strictly related, as forces are related to scattering via potentials.
+To see how this symmetry works physically we note that \begin{itemize} \item The integral in $\mathcal{C}$ is in momentum space while in $\mathcal{V^\mu}$ it is in position space. $f_{1,2}(x_{1,2},p_{1,2})$ are of course defined in both but the gradients expected in any expansion will be,respectively,in position and momentum. \item For a consistent coarse-graing the scattering cross-section matrix elements and the long distance semi-classical potential are strictly related, as forces are related to scattering via potentials.
 For scalar particles

 with the appropriate extension for vector potentials.
 Thus in general both terms are present. \end{itemize}

 The point here is that for finite functional width $\sigma_f$ in equation \ref{shiftrho}, even away from the Gaussian parametrization, there arises a hidden ``gauge'' symmetry within the RHS of \eqref{vlasov}.
 Consider all possible transformations such that